Killing a Vortex: Introduction

-(For an alternative (non-parametric) statement of GMST, see \autoref{thm_globalstructure}.)
-Notice that all parameters of the {\texttt{vga}}-hierarchy can be seen as generalizations of treewidth, starting from the lowest level parameter ${\mathsf{p}}_{\mbox{ \texttt{false}}},$ that is parametrically equivalent to treewidth, to the highest level parameter ${\mathsf{p}}_{\mbox{ \texttt{v\!\!\! g\!\!\! a}}},$ that is parametrically equivalent to the Hadwiger number.
+(For an alternative (non-parametric) statement of GMST, see \autoref{@guarantors}.)
+Notice that all parameters of the {\texttt{vga}}-hierarchy can be seen as generalizations of treewidth, starting from the lowest level parameter ${\mathsf{p}}_{\mbox{ \texttt{false}}},$ that is asymptotically equivalent to treewidth, to the highest level parameter ${\mathsf{p}}_{\mbox{ \texttt{v\!\!\! g\!\!\! a}}},$ that is asymptotically equivalent to the Hadwiger number.